bennn/zordoz/README.md

 1. `./zordoz FILE.zo`
 2. `raco zordoz FILE.zo`

+Passing the `-t` option uses typed racket code.
+Beware, the typed racket version is up to 5x slower than untyped because of contracts with the `compiler/zo-lib` structs.

 The REPL accepts the following commands:

 - `alst` prints all command aliases; for example, the repl treats the words 'alst' and 'aliases' the same way